jinka/like_awwards/README.md

 # Project Description
 *******************
 Users can register a new account, log in it, upload new projects and rate/review existing projects.
-User should view all projects and user profiles including my profile.
+User should view all projects and user profiles.

 # Setup/Installation Requirements
 **********************************